npat-efault/picocom/picocom.1.md

 # INPUT, OUTPUT, AND ECHO MAPPING

-Using the **--imap**, **--omap**, and **--emap** options you can make picocom map (tranlate, replace) certain special characters after being read from the serial port (with **--imap**), before being written to the serial port (with **--omap**), and before being locally echoed to the terminal (standard output) if local echo is enabled (with
+Using the **--imap**, **--omap**, and **--emap** options you can make picocom map (translate, replace) certain special characters after being read from the serial port (with **--imap**), before being written to the serial port (with **--omap**), and before being locally echoed to the terminal (standard output) if local echo is enabled (with